 Prepare the orange: Cut the orange in slices: Start by slicing off the ends of the orange.
 Place the orange on one of its cut surfaces, then insert the knife blade into the space between the flesh and the skin at an angle that matches the contour of the fruit.
 When all the skin is removed slice the orange in 1/2 cm slices.

-Dress the lentils, plate, garnish & serve: Add the Saskatoon berry & cherry balsamic dressing to the pot with the lentils and combine.
-Cut the mustard maple beef sirloin in 1 cm slices.
-In individual bowls, place kale, lentils, cooked beets and eggplant, pumpkin seeds, beef sirloin slices and orange slices.
+Dress the lentils, plate, garnish & serve: Remove the hard centre of the kale and cut the kale in about 1 cm slices.
+Add the Saskatoon berry & cherry balsamic dressing to the pot with the lentils and combine.
+Cut the mustard maple beef ribeye in 1 cm slices.
+In individual bowls, place kale & spinach, lentils, cooked beets and eggplant, pumpkin seeds, mustard maple beef ribeye and orange slices.
 Serve.

 Interestingly, using an anti-bacterial mouthwash, prevents the conversion of the active ingredient from beets and eliminates most beneficial effects.